- Home >

 Resurfacing works are very dependent on weather.

-If it is too wet or too cold on a work night, the works planned for that night will need to be postponed for another night.
+When it was too wet or too cold on a work night, the works planned for that night were postponed for another night.

-100,000 tonnes of asphalt is being removed and recycled
+100,000 tonnes of asphalt was removed and recycled

-In total over the course of this project, approximately 100,000 tonnes of asphalt is being ground off and removed from EastLink.
+In total over the course of this project, 100,000 tonnes of asphalt was ground off and removed from EastLink.

-Removed asphalt is immediately returned to the asphalt producer for recycling and re-use in other road construction projects.
+100% of the removed asphalt was immediately returned to the asphalt producer for recycling and re-use in other road construction projects.

-We will continue to provide regular progress updates about EastLink resurfacing works via email news bulletins as well as on the EastLink website.
+We provided regular progress updates about EastLink resurfacing works via email news bulletins as well as on the EastLink website.

-Together with messages on EastLink's digital message signs, this will ensure motorists are kept up to date with information about which section of EastLink is being worked on, and about overnight road closures.
+Together with messages on EastLink's digital message signs, this ensured that motorists were kept up to date with information about which section of EastLink was being worked on, and about overnight road closures.